cwchentw/lightweight-cms/themes/default/README.md

 This function accepts one parameter, which presents a destination path to copy assets.

 This theme adapts Sass and Babel as the front end stacks.
-Assets need compilation before deploying to a production environment.
-In this sample code, we call NPM to compile assets and copy their outputs recursively to a destination set by mdcms:
+Such assets need compilation before deploying to a production environment.
+In this sample code, we call NPM to compile assets and copy their outputs recursively to a destination directory set by mdcms:

 ```php
 function loadAssets($dest)